 - We train and test employees on privacy and protecting customers' information.

-- Employees are required to sign a privacy agreement when employed.
+- We require employees to sign a privacy agreement when employed.

 - We utilize a professional shredding company for discarded personal information.